jjmontesl/cubetl/README.md

 CubETL provides a mechanism to run data items through a processing pipeline.
 It takes care of initializing only the components used by the process, manages the data flow across the process graph, logging and cleanup.

-It provides out-of-the-box components that handle common data formats and it also includes SQL and OLAP modules that understand SQL and OLAP schemas and map data across them.
-This allows CubETL to insert OLAP facts across multiple tables in a single store operation, while automatically performing (and caching) the appropriate lookups.

-CubETL can also analyze an existing relational database and generate an OLAP schema, and the other way around: generate an SQL schema from an OLAP schema.
-It can also produce a Python Cubes server model.
-All together it allows for a quick analytical inspection of an arbitrary database (see the examples below).
+It can be used as a tool or from Python code.

 Features: